brunokoga/Montevideo/magicItems_dir/wondrousItems.md

 **Description**

-This beetle-shaped pin enables its wearer to detect any golem within 60 feet, although he must concentrate (a standard action) in order for the detection to take place.
+This beetle-shaped pin enables its wearer to detect any golem within 60 feet, although he must concentrate (a standard action in order for the detection to take place.
 A scarab enables its possessor to combat golems with weapons, unarmed attacks, or natural weapons as if those golems had no [damage reduction](../glossary#_damage-reduction).

 **Construction**

-**Requirements** [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [detect magic](../spells/detectMagic#_detect-magic), _creator must be at least 10th level; **Cost** 1,250 gp
+**Requirements** [Craft Wondrous Item](../feats#_craft-wondrous-item),_ [detect magic](../spell_dir/detectMagic#_detect-magic, _creator must be at least 10th level; **Cost** 1,250 gp

 **Silversheen**